ldovu/wellness-tracker-app/README.md

 ### Description

 Wellness Tracker is a React Native application built with Expo that allows users to log in, sign up, and manage their diet, fitness activities and profile information.
 The app features a tab navigator with three main sections: Diet, Fitness and Profile.
-User data is stored using async storage to ensure persistence across sessions.
+User data is stored using async storage.

 ### Features